 CONNECTING TO THE SMITH RESIDENCE NETWORK

-The instructions below explain how to connect your Windows computer, Macintosh computer, or portable computing device (cell phone, iPad, etc.) to the Smith residence network (ResNet).
-Note that you will be asked to complete the network registration process for each computer and device every semester.
+The instructions below explain how to connect your Windows computer, Macintosh computer, or portable computing device (cell phone, iPad, etc.) to the Smith residence network.
+Note that you may be asked to complete the network registration process for each computer or device every semester.

 1. Preferred Access Method